The Richmond Maritime Festival is a free event that takes place in and around the Britannia Heritage Shipyard in Steveston Village in the summer.

 Steveston Village and the area around the Britannia Heritage Shipyards are worth visiting any time of the year.

-Steveston Village is full of history, walking and cycling trails along the water, and two National Historic Sites to explore.
+Steveston Village is full of history.
+Walking and cycling trails along the water and two National Historic Sites are to be explored.
 Britannia Heritage Shipyard is in a neighbourhood along the water with historic buildings, some of which you can go into and explore.

 SAVE 25% AT THE MUSEUM!